rinaldilucas/flexbox-grid-example/README.md

   <h3 align="center">Flexbox and Grid Layout example.</h3>

   <p align="center">
-    Simple example of usage of flexbox and grid layout.
+    A simple example of the usage of flexbox and grid layout.
     <br />
     <br />
     <a href="https://github.com/rinaldilucas/flexbox-grid-example"><strong>Explore the docs »</strong></a>